YOUR DATA

 After you submit a request

-Once we’ve verified your email address, you’ll receive login information for your Secure Online Portal where you can view the progress of your request.
-You’ll be notified of updates in the Secure Online Portal via email.
-We’ll fulfill your request and get back to you as soon as possible.
+Once we’ve confirmed your email address, you’ll receive login information for your Secure Online Portal where you can check the status of your request.
+You’ll be notified of updates in your Secure Online Portal via email.

 Related links